 - The contact person at the Joensuu campus is Head of Student Services and Admissions, Eija Widgrén-Sallinen, Student Services; and at the Kuopio campus, Head of Student Services, Tuija Pasanen, Student Services

-In addition, accessibility network operators include people working in the faculties and dealing with the practical special arrangements related to entrance examinations and studies, educational psychologists at the university, student admission officials, and Facilities Management representatives.
+In addition, accessibility network operators include people working in the faculties and dealing with the practical special arrangements related to entrance examinations and studies, student well-being specialist and educational psychologists at the university, student admission officials, and Facilities Management representatives.
 As required, other specialists and student representatives may also be called to the network meetings.

 There are several restaurants at the Joensuu and Kuopio campuses.
 All of these restaurants are practically accessible; however, there is a low metal doorstep by the door of the Carelia restaurant at the Joensuu Campus, which may pose difficulties for those using a wheelchair.
 The doors of the Carelia restaurant are kept shut due to fire safety reasons.
 In other campus restaurants, there are no doorsteps or closed doors, and there is a wheelchair lift in the restaurant in the Snellmania building at the Kuopio Campus.